 Advocates at every level and age play an important role in Children’s Week FloridaTM mission of improving the lives of our state’s children, youth, and families.
 A significant number of these individuals are under the age of 18.
 These young Floridians embody vision, demonstrate integrity, and continuously encourage advocacy efforts for the issues most important to them.
 We humbly look to these influential youth as tomorrow’s leaders and were excited to create a new award specifically for these youth.
 In collaboration with the 2021 Advocacy Reception and Awards Partner, United Healthcare, we presented the inaugural Children’s Week FloridaTM Youth Advocate Award in April 2021.

-This award will highlight one young person who has initiated or diligently worked on behalf of positive change in support of programs or policies that benefit children, youth, and families in their school, community, or statewide.
-The recipient of the Children’s Week Florida Youth Advocate Award is one who demonstrates significant commitment to advocacy efforts and exemplifies creativity, leadership, and collaboration.
+This award highlights one young person who has initiated or diligently worked on behalf of positive change in support of programs or policies that benefit children, youth, and families in their school, community, or statewide.
+The recipient of the Youth Advocate Award is one who demonstrates significant commitment to advocacy efforts and exemplifies creativity, leadership, and collaboration.
 Congratulations to our inaugural Youth Advocate Award recipient, Ria Patel!

 2021 Youth Advocate Award Winner: